aws-samples/aws-marketplace-metered-container-product/README.md

 ### 6. Deploying the sample product

-a.
-Check in the first Terminal to be sure that the Amazon EKS cluster you started creating in Step 3 is fully deployed.
+1. Check in the first Terminal to be sure that the Amazon EKS cluster you started creating in Step 3 is fully deployed.
 It should look similar to the next screenshot.
 If it hasn’t finished yet, wait until it does and then close the Terminal.

 ![eksctl](images/eksctl.png)

-b.
-In the remaining Terminal you opened in Step 5, set an environment variable to tell the application where to deploy the network load balancer.
+2. In the remaining Terminal you opened in Step 5, set an environment variable to tell the application where to deploy the network load balancer.
 To do that, enter the AWS CLI’s **eks describe-cluster** command as follows:

 ```bash
 export VPC_ID=$(aws eks describe-cluster --name ${PRODUCT_NAME}cluster --region $AWS_REGION  | jq -r '.cluster.resourcesVpcConfig.vpcId')
 ```

-c.
-Before continuing, confirm that all environments variables are set.
+3. Before continuing, confirm that all environments variables are set.
 To do this, enter the following **echo** commands:

 ```bash
 echo $AWS_REGION